openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-resize.md

 csi-zfspv   Bound    pvc-675bf643-c744-4a30-984c-5b2c53c51f14   5Gi        RWO            openebs-zfspv   28m
 ```

-Also, we can exec into the application pod and verify the same :-
+Also, we can exec into the application pod and verify the same:

 ```
 # df -h /datadir/
 Filesystem                Size      Used Available Use% Mounted on /dev/zd0                  4.9G     16.0M      4.8G   0% /datadir
 ```
-As we can see the volume mount point /datadir is showing that it has been resized.
+As we can see the volume mount point `/datadir` is showing that it has been resized.